vandanadhakal/Zomato-Restaurants-Analysis/README.md

 3. Some text fields in the database are not in a clean format.
 For example, search of the word Domino in the Restaurant name returns multiple data with one symbol variation (– or , or ‘ etc).
 This causes confusion and errors in the analysis.
 Same is true for other fields.

+## Future Improvements on Data
+A lot of fields data in the database is not in a clean format and wasn’t possible to clean before use.
+For example, for the Restaurant Name below, search of the word Domino returns the following.
+The names of these restaurants have one symbol (– or , or ‘ etc) difference.
+Whether this is intentional or not is not something an analyst would know.
+This causes confusion and errors in the analysis.
+Same is true for other fields.

+The addresses of the restaurants are also provided in an inconsistent fashion.
+A lot of the addresses misses major parts of the address format.
+This makes it difficult to analyze the data in terms of geographical locations.

+These are some areas of data that could be improved to have more accurate analysis.